sukykaur/AzureGDPR/AnalyticsOverview.md

 **Azure Machine Learning**
 [Azure Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/preview/) is a data science technique that allows computers to use existing data to forecast future behaviors, outcomes, and trends.

-**Data Catalog**:
+**Azure Data Catalog**:
 [Data Catalog](https://docs.microsoft.com/azure/data-catalog/data-catalog-what-is-data-catalog) makes data sources easily discoverable and understandable by the users who manage the data.
 Common data sources can be registered, tagged, and searched for personal data.
 The data remains in its existing location, but a copy of its metadata is added to Data Catalog, along with a reference to the data source location.
 The metadata is also indexed to make each data source easily discoverable via search and understandable to the users who discover it.

-### Virtual Network
+### Virtual network
 This reference architecture defines a private VNet with an address space of 10.0.0.0/16.

-**Network Security Groups**: [NSGs](https://docs.microsoft.com/azure/virtual-network/virtual-networks-nsg) contain Access Control Lists (ACLs) that allow or deny traffic within a VNet.
+**Network security groups**: [NSGs](https://docs.microsoft.com/azure/virtual-network/virtual-networks-nsg) contain Access Control Lists (ACLs) that allow or deny traffic within a VNet.
 NSGs can be used to secure traffic at a subnet or individual VM level.
 The following NSGs exist:
   -	An NSG for Active Directory
   - An NSG for the workload